 Whether the need is educational, social, emotional or behavioural, as an Inclusive school we believe all children have the right to a broad and balanced creative curriculum, differentiated to meet all needs and to encourage and promote them to reach their full potential.

-Children work collaboratively in small mixed ability groups so that they have the chance to learn from each other, talk through problems together to seek solutions and deepen their understanding by supporting one another’s learning and play to each other’s strengths in different areas.
+Children often work collaboratively in small mixed ability groups so that they have the chance to learn from each other, talk through problems together to seek solutions and deepen their understanding by supporting one another’s learning and play to each other’s strengths in different areas.
 They have opportunities to ask and answer questions, and to reflect on their work and plan next steps together.

-Our aim is to narrow the academic gap between SEND children and their peers, through support and interventions, the expectations over the year for SEND children are the same as their peers, as we feel with the correct support, provision and quality first teaching they can and will achieve this.
+Our aim is to narrow the academic gap between SEND children and their peers, through teaching, support and interventions, the expectations over the year for SEND children are the same as their peers, as we feel with the correct support, provision and quality first teaching they can and will achieve this.

 How can we adapt our curriculum for children and young people with special educational needs?

 Our differentiation of the creative curriculum can include: